raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### enumerating denumerables

 A [countable set] is any set (or collection) for which we can construct at least one enumeration.
 Or to put it in more formal terms, we can put the elements of the set into a one-to-one correspondance with some subset of the natural numbers.
-[Denumerables][countable set] are countable sets with an infinite number of elements, meaning they can be put into a 1-to-1 correspondance with the entire set of natural numbers.
+[Denumerables][countable set] are countable sets with an infinite number of elements, meaning they can be put into a one-to-one correspondance with the entire set of natural numbers.

 [countable set]: https://en.wikipedia.org/wiki/Countable_set

 In our examples above, `naturals`, `negatives`, `positives`, and `a` are all enumerations of denumerable sets.

 When enumerating denumerables, things can sometimes be tricky.
-If we say that an enumeration puts the elements of a denumerable into a 1-to-1 correspondance with the natural numbers, we must provide the following guarantee: **Every element of the enumeration correspondes to a finite natural number.** And in the case of an enumeration we write on a computer, it follows that for any member of the set, there is a natural number `n`, such that the member of the set appears as the `nth` element output by the enumeration.
+If we say that an enumeration puts the elements of a denumerable into a one-to-one correspondance with the natural numbers, we must provide the following guarantee: **Every element of the enumeration correspondes to a finite natural number.** And in the case of an enumeration we write on a computer, it follows that for any member of the set, there is a natural number `n`, such that the member of the set appears as the `nth` element output by the enumeration.

 So in our example of `function * a { ... }` above, we know that we can name any element, such as `aaaaaaaaaa`, and indeed, it will appear as the tenth output of the enumeration (and corresponds to the natural number `0`).